DaleOrders/AWS-Study-Notes/README.md

 This provides a ways to retrieve parts of objects and not the entire object.

 If you retrieve a 5TB object, it takes time and consumes 5TB of data.
-Filtering at the client side doesn't reduce this cost.
+Filtering at the client side doesn't reduce this cost (you pay for the amount of data that leaves S3).

 S3 and Glacier select lets you use SQL-like statements to select part of the object which is returned in a filtered way.